Kid Nation: Participants

-Reception
+Reception and legacy

 Pre-premiere

-Ahead of its premiere, the show proved to be the most controversial of the upcoming fall 2007 season, even though the only actual footage seen was a four-minute promo running on television and the Web.
+Ahead of its premiere, the show proved to be the most controversial of the upcoming fall 2007 season, although the only actual footage seen was a four-minute promo running on television and the Web.
 In previewing the series, CBS eschewed television critics, instead holding screenings at schools in at least seven large cities.
 Variety columnist Brian Lowry wrote that "Kid Nation is only the latest program to use kids as fodder for fun and profit, which doesn't make the trend any less disturbing."
 William Coleman, a professor of pediatrics at the University of North Carolina, argued that the younger children, ages 8 to 12, might not be able to deal with the stress, yet could be enticed to participate by the potential fame or be pressured to do so by a parent.

 Los Angeles Times reporter Maria Elena Fernandez interviewed four of the children, who told her they had worked harder than they ever had in their lives but would willingly repeat the experience.
 They said the most challenging aspect was getting used to being filmed constantly.

 Post-premiere

-After the show's premiere, many television critics wrote negative reviews, with Los Angeles Times critic Robert Lloyd a notable exception.
+After the show's premiere, many television critics wrote negative reviews, with Los Angeles Times critic Robert Lloyd being an exception.
 Reviewing the first episode, Washington Post columnist Tom Shales suggested that the show is "not so much an exercise in socialization as the indoctrination of children into a consumer culture".
 Shales pointed out that the kids' decisions included buying root beer at the saloon with "real money", but not hiring or being hired—as their money was "parceled out to them according to their predetermined stations in life."

 By the third episode, some advertisers that had shied away from Kid Nation due to its initial controversy had begun to purchase time.

 Reflecting near the end of the season, Los Angeles Times writer Maria Elena Fernandez, who had reported extensively on Kid Nation, wrote that neither the show's pre-premiere promises nor controversies quite congealed: the children were never as autonomous or self-reliant as the publicity indicated and the threatened legal investigations by the state of New Mexico never took off.
 As the series concluded, low ratings had cast doubt on whether CBS would renew the show.
 Brad Adgate, an analyst with Horizon Media, said the chances were not good unless a writers' strike, ongoing at the time of the season finale, increased demand for more reality shows.

+Accolades

 Time magazine's James Poniewozik named it one of the Top 10 New TV Series of 2007, ranking it at #10.

 It was nominated for Best Family Television Reality Show, Game Show or Documentary at the 29th Annual Young Artist Awards.

+In other media

+It was also the subject of the second episode of the 2024 VICE docuseries Dark Side of Reality TV.